amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 It's orchestration as uncertainty management.
 Pick your models, set your thresholds, build your workflows, and pray to whatever deity handles probabilistic computing.

 The AI didn't just process better—it eliminated processing.
-Success rates jumped from 60% to 94%.
+Success rates jumped from 60% to over 90%.
 Cost per transaction dropped from $15 to $0.40.
 But here's the kicker: we realized we'd discovered something way bigger than browser automation.
 We'd discovered how the entire economy is about to reorganize itself.

 When you let AI orchestrate instead of assist, costs don't decrease—they collapse like a startup's valuation after the founder tweets something stupid.
 But here's what we didn't initially get: the companies that need this most will never, ever implement it themselves.
 They make money from the inefficiency.
 It's the accounting firm paradox, and man, it explains everything.